spookylukey/django-views-the-right-way/source/thepattern.rst

 The pattern
 -----------

-This is how you start writing any HTML-based page in Django:
+This is how you start writing any HTML-based view in Django:

 .. code-block:: python

-   from django.shortcuts import TemplateResponse
+   from django.template.response import TemplateResponse

    def example_view(request, arg):
        return TemplateResponse(request, "example.html", {})